 Under this policy, parking reservations are required only for trips with expected traveling times shorter than a given threshold.
-At rent, a user will declare her destination and if the expected traveling time is shorter than the given threshold she will be required to reserve a parking space in her destination.
-As in the CPR policy, if at the renting time there is no vacant parking space at the destination, the transaction is denied and the user may try to make a reservation at a different station.
-A user with expected riding time longer than the threshold time, will not be required to make a parking space reservation.
-If such a user finds an available vehicle at her origin, she will be able to rent it and ride to her destination, as in the NR policy.
-The rationale behind this policy can be stated as follow: since a parking space is a valuable resource in a VSS and a reservation practically blocks it for the duration of the trip, the parking space should be reserved only for short trips.
-Moreover, users with short traveling times may be more sensitive to excess time due to shortage of parking space at the destination.
+At the renting time, a user specifies her destination, and if the expected traveling time is shorter than the given threshold, she is required to reserve a parking space at her destination.
+As in the CPR policy, if no vacant parking spaces are available at the destination at the renting time, the transaction is denied, and the user may attempt to make a reservation at a different station.
+A user with an expected riding time that is longer than the threshold time is not required to make a parking space reservation.
+If such a user finds an available vehicle at her origin, she can rent it and travel to her destination, as can be done under the NR policy.
+The rationale behind this policy can be stated as follows: as a parking space is a valuable resource in a VSS and a reservation practically blocks it for the duration of the trip, the parking space should only be reserved for short trips.
+Moreover, users with short travel times may be more sensitive to excess time due to parking space shortages at destinations.

 Note that if the threshold time is set to zero, this policy coincides with the NR policy.
-On the other hand, if the threshold is set to a large enough value this policy coincides with the CPR policy.
-Different partial polices of this type can be obtained by setting the value of the threshold parameter between the two extremes.
+Conversely, if the threshold is set to a large enough value, this policy coincides with the CPR policy.
+Different partial polices of this type can be obtained by setting the value of the threshold parameter between these two extremes.

 3.2.2.
-Station based partial reservation policy
+Station-based partial reservation policy

-Under this policy a parking reservation is required only if the difference between the expected returning and renting rates at the destination station during a certain time interval is higher than a pre-specified value, referred to as the difference threshold.
+Under this policy, a parking reservation is required only if the difference between the expected returning and renting rates at the destination station over a certain time interval is higher than a pre-specified value, referred to as the difference threshold.
 Otherwise, no reservation is required.
-Expected renting and returning rates can be estimated using past transactions.
+Expected renting and returning rates can be estimated based on past transactions.
 The difference is calculated for each station during predefined time intervals of each day.
-If the calculated difference is lower than the difference threshold the user will behave as under the NR policy.
+If the calculated difference is lower than the difference threshold, the user will behave as she does under the NR policy.

-The rationale behind this policy can be stated as follows: the probability of parking space shortages in a station grows as the imbalance (difference) between the demand rates for parking spaces and for vehicles grows.
+The rationale behind this policy can be stated as follows: the probability of parking space shortages in a station grows as the imbalance (difference) between demand rates for parking spaces and vehicles grows.
 Such imbalances may be consistent, for example, in bike sharing stations at relatively low altitude locations, where bicycles are more likely to be returned than rented.
-Or, the imbalance may change during the day, for example, in stations located at working areas where returning in the morning is much more prevalent than renting.
-When the demand rate for parking spaces (returning) is higher than the demand rate for vehicles (renting), there is a greater chance that users will find the station full.
-By enforcing parking spaces.
-This will shift some of the users to nearby, less congested stations.
-Such a shift would have probably happened anyway, since users who find a full station typically roam to a nearby station in order to return their vehicle.
-With parking reservations, the change in the retuning station is determined in advance, which is likely to reduce the users' excess time.
-On the other hand, it seems less effective to enforce parking reservations in stations that are likely to be empty anyway.
+Alternatively, the imbalance may change throughout the day (e.g., at stations located in working areas where in the morning, returning rates are much more prevalent than renting rates).
+When the demand rate for parking spaces (returning) is higher than the demand rate for vehicles (renting), users are more likely to find a station full.
+By enforcing parking reservations at such stations, the system can prevent users from traveling to stations with no available parking spaces by redirecting some users to less congested nearby stations.
+Such a shift is likely to occur anyway, as users who find a full station typically roam to a nearby station to return their vehicles.
+When parking reservations are in effect, changes in the returning stations are determined in advance, which is likely to reduce user excess time.
+In contrast, it seems less effective to enforce parking reservations in stations that are likely to be empty regardless.